SweetLakePHP/SweetLakePHP/README.md

 ### Step 5: Almost done (last step)

-At this time you can browse to your vhost <yourhostname>
+At this time you can browse to your vhost (http://yourhostname)

 The loading will take some time, but if you will see a very basic page that mean composer could not run the last steps.